retaildevcrews/aks-secure-baseline-hack-template/README-AIRS.md

 - The `AKS Secure Baseline` repo for the hack is at [github/retaildevcrews/ocw-asb](https://github.com/retaildevcrews/ocw-asb)
 - Open this repo in your web browser
 - Create a new `Codespace` in this repo
-  - If the `fork option` appears, you need to request permission to the repo
+  - **Do not choose fork**
-  - Do not choose fork
+  - If the `fork option` appears, you need to request contributor permission to the repo

 ```bash